Nagore

 Nagore is a town in the Nagapattinam District, Tamil Nadu, India.
-It is located approximately 12 km North of Karaikal and 5 km South of Nagapattinam.
+It is located approximately 12 km South of Karaikal and 5 km North of Nagapattinam.
 Nearby towns are Karaikal, Tiruvarur, and Velankanni.
 It has a population of approximately 39,000.
 The prime attraction of the town is the Nagore Dargah Shareef.
 A sixteenth-century Islamic shrine, Nagore Dargah attracts millions of pilgrims irrespective of caste, creed or religion.

 Specialty

 Nagore is the border line town between Tamilnadu and Puducherry.
 Beach is very neat and calm which is tail end of river Cauvery.
 District collector offices is just 3 km away from this town.